SanPen/GridCal/README.md

 - Optimal power flow (OPF) and generation dispatch:
   - Linear (DC) with losses.
   - Linear (Ac) with losses.
   - Loss-less simple generation dispatch.
+  - All the modes can be split the runs in hours, days, weeks or months!

 - Time series with profiles in all the objects physical magnitudes.

+- PTDF approximated branch flow time series for super fast estimation of the flows.

 - Bifurcation point with predictor-corrector Newton-Raphson.